isomerpages/nlb-biblioasia/_jul-to-sep-2013/Memories in Our Hands: The Singapore Memory Project Exhibition.md

 Mr Roland Vivian Simon, born in 1932, was a telephone operator at Sembawang Naval Base during the Japanese Occupation.
 His story will be one of many featured in "Hands".	</div>

 Without our memories, we would not be able to perform the simplest everyday task, create meaning in our lives, or construct our sense of identity—our identities are anchored to what we choose to remember of ourselves.
-While memories are personal and internal, derived from an individual’s experiences in life, our memories are also cultural, drawing from and shaped by our social and cultural circumstances.1 Just like an individual, a group without memories would not know how to distinguish itself from others, nor understand what it stands for, or its values.
+While memories are personal and internal, derived from an individual’s experiences in life, our memories are also cultural, drawing from and shaped by our social and cultural circumstances.[^1] Just like an individual, a group without memories would not know how to distinguish itself from others, nor understand what it stands for, or its values.

 Memories are often viewed differently from history.
 History, being the purview of academics, is thought of as guided by reason and therefore, objective.
 Historians rely mainly on information in documents and objects, allowing history to be verified.
 In contrast, memories are personal and considered as an authentic voice — since the person who remembers experienced an event first hand.
 Memories are associated with emotions, subject to revision and forgetting is often part of the process of memory formation.
 The distinction between history and memory is, however, not so clear.
 Historians, after all, rely on materials or sources that are often memories of others.
 How history has been conceived or written is also shaped by the historian’s perspectives, which are in turn formed by his or her memories.
 What both memory and history have in common is that they are both representations of the past interpreted through the filter of the present.

-The growing interest around the world on memories, whether in the form of family histories, autobiographies or memorials, has been for some scholars the result of what is termed the “memory-crisis”2—“a crisis involving on the one hand, enormous attention to memory, and on the other, disjuncture between contemporary life and the remembered past”.3 The anxieties of a fast-changing world make us “speak so much of memory because there is so little of it left”.4
+The growing interest around the world on memories, whether in the form of family histories, autobiographies or memorials, has been for some scholars the result of what is termed the “memory-crisis”[^2]—“a crisis involving on the one hand, enormous attention to memory, and on the other, disjuncture between contemporary life and the remembered past”.[^3] The anxieties of a fast-changing world make us “speak so much of memory because there is so little of it left”.[^4]

-Knowledge and remembering \[are\] in the hands and in the body.
-<div style="text-align: right">— Paul Connerton6</div>

 Where are memories kept?
-Memory by its nature is “mortal, linked to the brain and the body that bears it”.5 There are, however, memory warehouses in the form of libraries, archives and museums where memories are kept in material forms.
+Memory by its nature is “mortal, linked to the brain and the body that bears it”.[^5] There are, however, memory warehouses in the form of libraries, archives and museums where memories are kept in material forms.
 The Singapore Memory Project (smp) is one such warehouse.
 Launched in August 2011, it is a nationwide initiative spearheaded by the National Library to capture the memories of Singapore —whether individual, organisational or collective.
 Memories are authentic voices enriching the telling of the past and providing another way of looking at Singapore aside from linear historicity.

 <img style="width: 90%;" src="/images/Vol%209%20Issue%202/Memories%20in%20Our%20Hands/Visit%20Hands.jpg">